lemonad/ui-for-infants/docs/_posts/2017-06-10-background-ii.md

 ---
-layout:  post
-title:   Background II.
-Gaze-driven interaction
+title:   "Background II: Gaze-driven interaction"
 date:    2017-06-10 14:34:03
-summary: Smooth pursuits
+excerpt: "Gaze-driven interaction without calibration using Pursuits."

 ---
 Gaze tracking tries to establish where one is looking, like fixated on a point in space or tracking a moving object, by taking into account relative pupil position, head position, etc. Usually this is done with specialized